pivoteur/biz/README.md

-Well, if $USD-value of the portfolio is not a measure of pivot arbitrage success (and, this is not a spoiler at all: it is not), then is number of tokens the measure of success.
+Well, if $USD-value of the portfolio is not a measure of pivot arbitrage success (and, this is not a spoiler at all: it is not), then is number of tokens the measure of success?

 ... no. I mean, not precisely.
 And let's do another thought experiment to illustrate why.